 - Full-screen banners that appear immediately after the page loads.
 After a countdown, it can be closed by the user or closes automatically.

-- Full-screen banners that appears after some amount of time spent on the website.
+- Full-screen banners that appear after you have been on the site for a certain amount of time.
 May be closed immediately or after a countdown.

 - Advertising video with sound in the website content.
 Sound turns on automatically.

-To learn more about the recommendations the browser used to filter ads, see the presentation of the Industrial Committee of IAB Russia for improving advertising.
-Recommendations have been prepared according to the study on Russian users' attitude to online advertising.
+To learn more about the recommendations the browser uses to filter ads, see the presentation of the Industrial Committee of IAB Russia for improving advertising.
+Recommendations are based on a study of Russian users' attitude toward online advertising.

 Which ads are considered offensive

 Banners with erotic or pornographic images or ads for "adult" websites.
 These ads are blocked on all websites except those where they match the website’s subject.

 Banners with graphic images of various disasters and survivors of violence, creepy characters from horror movies, worms and parasites, displays of various diseases and deformities, infected organs and ulcers and grossly obese people.
 Close-up drawings and photos of private parts and childbirth.
 Ads with messages about the death of celebrities or predicting the end of the world.

 Animated flash banners.
 Windows and tabs with ads that pop up when you click on a video, a blank space on a page or when you try to close the ad.

 Banners that advertise websites related to SMS fraud.
 Banners faking messages from social media.
 Banners promising to award you lottery winnings, prizes for being the Nth visitor to a website, access to a declassified database of personal information (or the ability to delete your information from it), fortune telling, etc.